Norman Podhoretz: Career

 Podhoretz served as Commentary magazine's Editor-in-Chief from 1960 (when he replaced Elliot E. Cohen) until his retirement in 1995.
 Podhoretz remains Commentarys Editor-at-Large.
-In 1963, he wrote the essay "My Negro Problem—And Ours", in which he described the oppression he felt from African-Americans as a child, and concluded by calling for a color-blind society, and advocated "the wholesale merging of the two races [as] the most desirable alternative for everyone concerned."
+In 1963, he wrote the essay "My Negro Problem—And Ours", in which he described the oppression he felt from African-Americans as a child, and concluded by calling for a color-blind society and advocating "the wholesale merging of the two races [as] the most desirable alternative for everyone concerned."

 From 1981 to 1987, Podhoretz was an adviser to the U.S. Information Agency.
 From 1995 to 2003, he was a senior fellow at the Hudson Institute.
 He was awarded the Presidential Medal of Freedom by George W. Bush in 2004.
 The award recognized Podhoretz's intellectual contributions as editor-in-chief of Commentary magazine and as a senior fellow at the Hudson Institute.

 Norman Podhoretz was one of the original signatories of the "Statement of Principles" of the Project for the New American Century founded in 1997.
-That organization sent a letter to President Clinton in 1998 advocating the removal by force of Saddam Husein in Iraq.
+That organization sent a letter to President Clinton in 1998 advocating the removal by force of Saddam Hussein in Iraq.

 Podhoretz received the Guardian of Zion Award from Bar-Ilan University on May 24, 2007.

 He served as a senior foreign policy advisor to Rudy Giuliani in his 2008 presidential campaign.
 The same year, he publicly advocated an American attack on Iran.

 Podhoretz's 2009 book Why Are Jews Liberals? questions why American Jews for decades have been dependable Democrats, often supporting the party by margins of better than two-to-one, even in years of Republican landslides.

 Personal life

 Podhoretz attends a Conservative Jewish synagogue.
 The congregation emphasizes group study, serious praying, active participation by its members and religious services.

-Podhoretz was married to author Midge Decter from 1956 until her death in 2022, and together they had two children: syndicated columnist and current Commentary editor-in-chief John Podhoretz and American-Israeli journalist Ruthie Blum.
+Podhoretz was married to author Midge Decter from 1956 until her death in 2022, and together they had two children: syndicated columnist and Commentary editor-in-chief John Podhoretz and American-Israeli journalist Ruthie Blum.
 Norman Podhoretz said in early 2019, of his large family and its relation to his political views: "[I]f [Donald Trump] doesn't win in 2020, I would despair of the future.
 I have 13 grandchildren and 12 great grandchildren, and they are hostages to fortune.
 So I don't have the luxury of not caring what's going to happen after I'm gone."
 As of 2017, Podhoretz lives on the Upper East Side of Manhattan.